Navigating Europe in 2019

 The CDU party’s spat with its sister party CSU was no longer sustainable.
-Indeed, it was her decision to allow ~1MM refugees into Germany coupled with rising populist sentiment on the continent that cost Merkel her long-standing coalition.
+Indeed, it was her decision to allow ~1MM refugees into Germany coupled with the rising populist sentiment on the continent that cost Merkel her long-standing coalition.

 CDU/CSU losses to the Greens on the Left and AfD on the Right in Hesse and Bavaria cemented Merkel’s fate and opened the way for Annegret Kramp-Karrenbauer, or “AKK”, to become the new CDU leader.